open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/libraries.md

 ## Setup

-Each instrumentation library is an NPM package, and installation is typically done like so:
+Each instrumentation library is an npm package, and installation is typically done like so:

 ```console